Amazon Brand Analytics: How to Use Amazon Analytics [Guide]

 - Repeat purchase ordered product sales: The percentage of sales that came from repeat purchases.
-Amazon also expresses this number as a monetary value so you can quickly calculate the financial impact of repeat purchases.
+Brand Analytics also expresses this number as a monetary value so you can quickly calculate the financial impact of repeat purchases.

 How can I use Repeat Purchase Behavior?

 Take advantage of the Repeat Purchase Behavior report to:

 - Understand the impact of repeat purchases on your bottom line

 - Learn which products drive the most repeat purchases

 - Strategize how to generate more repeat purchases, like through advertising